youtube/cobalt/README.md

 ## The Cobalt Subset

-> Oh, we got both kinds of HTML Tags,<br/>we got `<span>` and `<div>`
+> Oh, we got both kinds of HTML tags,\
+> we got `<span>` and `<div>`!

+See the [Cobalt Subset specification](TODO) for more details on which tags, properties, and Web APIs are supported in Cobalt.

 *More to come.*

 ## Interesting Source Locations

 All source locations are specified relative to `src/` (this directory).

-  * `base/` - Chromium's base library.
+  * `base/` - Chromium's Base library.
 Contains common utilities, and a light platform abstraction, which has been superceded in Cobalt by Starboard.
-  * `net/` - Chromium's net library.
+  * `net/` - Chromium's Network library.
 Contains enough infrastructure to support the network needs of an HTTP User-Agent (like Chromium or Cobalt), an HTTP server, a DIAL server, and several abstractions for networking primitives.
 Also contains SPDY and QUIC implementations.
-  * `media/` - Chromium's media library.
+  * `media/` - Chromium's Media library.
 Contains all the code that parses, processes, and manages buffers of video and audio data.
+Media decoding is passed off to decoding hardware, wherever possible.
   * `cobalt/` - The home of all Cobalt application code.
 This includes the Web Implementation, Layout Engine, Renderer, and some other Cobalt-specific features.
-      * `cobalt/build/` - The core build generation system, ggit yp_cobalt, and
+      * `cobalt/build/` - The core build generation system, `gyp_cobalt`, and
         configurations for supported platforms.
-NOTE: This should eventually be mostly moved into `starboard/`.
+(NOTE: This should eventually be mostly moved into `starboard/`.)
   * `starboard/` - Cobalt's porting layer.
 Please see Starboard's [`README.md`](starboard/README.md) for more detailed information about porting Starboard (and Cobalt) to a new platform.